 Pavement design & management

-Manage and maintain the Washington State Pavement Management System (WSPMS), provide structural analysis and design, and conduct pavement research.
+Access the Washington State Pavement Management System (WSPMS), and learn how we provide structural pavement analysis and design, and conduct pavement research.

 What we do